AguaClara/Textbook/Flocs_Fractals_and_Forces/FFF_Intro.rst

 .. _figure_terminal_velocity_floc_diam:

 .. figure:: Images/terminal_velocity_floc_diam.png
-    :height: 300px
+    :width: 400px
     :align: center
     :alt: Terminal velocity as a function of floc diameter, taking into account the changing density of flocs formed from clay.

-    Terminal velocity as a function of floc diameter, taking into account the changing density of flocs.
+    Terminal velocity as a function of floc diameter taking into account the changing density of flocs.

 Three important regions are highlighted in the plot.
 At small floc diameters, less than 10 :math:`\mu m`, terminal velocity is less that 0.1 :math:`\frac{mm}{s}`.
 A terminal velocity this low would require extremely large sedimentation tanks for reasonable treatment.
 Because large sedimentation tanks are costly and unfeasible, we use flocculation to aggregate particles and achieve floc sizes of greater diameters and higher terminal velocities.

-For floc diameters around 35 :math:`\mu m`, the terminal velocity is about 0.12 :math:`\frac{mm}{s}`.
-AguaClara plate settlers are designed to settle out flocs of this size (particles dropping at 0.12 :math:`\frac{mm}{s}`) so the smallest floc that we can capture is 35 :math:`\mu m`.
+For flocs made of clay and with diameters around 35 :math:`\mu m`, the terminal velocity is about 0.12 :math:`\frac{mm}{s}`.
+AguaClara plate settlers are designed to settle out flocs of this size (particles dropping at 0.12 :math:`\frac{mm}{s}`) so the smallest floc that the plate settlers can reliably capture is 35 :math:`\mu m`.
 This will be explored in more detail during the discussion on :ref:`capture velocity <heading_capture_velocity>`.

-Flocs with large diameters around 200 :math:`\mu m` have a terminal velocity of about 1 :math:`\frac{mm}{s}`.
+Clay based flocs with diameters around 200 :math:`\mu m` have a terminal velocity of about 1 :math:`\frac{mm}{s}`.
 In our sedimentation tanks, which are upflow sedimentation tanks, we have water flowing up at about 1 :math:`\frac{mm}{s}` to capture a 200 :math:`\mu m` floc.
 These flocs are clearly visible but are small.

-Our understanding of floc terminal velocity suggests that we can decide the size of the floc that we want our sedimentation tank to capture.
-If we decide that we want to capture flocs that are 35 :math:`\mu m` or larger, we know that we must design for water flowing at 0.12 :math:`\frac{mm}{s}`.
-Alternatively, we know that if we design a reactor in which water flows at 1 :math:`\frac{mm}{s}`, we will only be able to capture flocs that are 200 :math:`\mu m` or larger.
+Our understanding of floc terminal velocity suggests that we can decide the size of the floc that we want the plate settlers to capture.
+If we decide that we want to capture flocs that are 35 :math:`\mu m` or larger, we know that we must design the plate settlers to capture flocs falling at 0.12 :math:`\frac{mm}{s}`.

 Chemical Bond Strength
 ======================